ena-ema-technologies/frontend-dev-rec-jan-25/README.md

 ### Important Notice:

     - You can ignore this assessment task, if you are not agree with our offered salary.
-    - Please note: Completing the task does not **guarantee**  that you will move on to the next step.
+    - Please note: Completing the task does not **guarantee**  that you will move on to the next round.

 ---